Michael Bloomberg: Mayor of New York City

 Bloomberg assumed office as the 108th mayor of New York City on January 1, 2002.
-He won re-election in 2005 and again in 2009.
-As mayor, he initially struggled with approval ratings as low as 24 percent; however, he subsequently developed and maintained high approval ratings.
+He won re-election in 2005, and again in 2009.
+As mayor, he initially struggled with approval ratings as low as 24 percent, but he subsequently developed, and maintained, high approval ratings.
 Bloomberg joined Rudy Giuliani, John Lindsay, and Fiorello La Guardia as re-elected Republican mayors in the mostly Democratic city.

-Bloomberg stated that he wanted public education reform to be the legacy of his first term and addressing poverty to be the legacy of his second.
+Bloomberg stated that he wanted public education reform to be the legacy of his first term, and addressing poverty to be the legacy of his second.

-Bloomberg chose to apply a statistical, metrics-based management approach to city government, and granted departmental commissioners broad autonomy in their decision-making.
+Bloomberg chose to apply a statistical, metrics-based management approach to city government, and granted departmental commissioners' broad autonomy in their decision-making.
 Breaking with 190 years of tradition, he implemented what New York Times political reporter Adam Nagourney called a "bullpen" open office plan, similar to a Wall Street trading floor, in which dozens of aides and managerial staff are seated together in a large chamber.
 The design is intended to promote accountability and accessibility.

-Bloomberg accepted a remuneration of $1 annually in lieu of the mayoral salary.
+Bloomberg accepted a remuneration of $1 annually, in lieu of the mayoral salary.

 As mayor, Bloomberg turned the city's $6 billion budget deficit into a $3 billion surplus, largely by raising property taxes.
 Bloomberg increased city funding for the new development of affordable housing through a plan that created and preserved an estimated 160,000 affordable homes in the city.
 In 2003, he implemented a successful smoking ban in all indoor workplaces, including bars and restaurants, and many other cities and states followed suit.
 On December 5, 2006, New York City became the first city in the United States to ban trans-fat from all restaurants.
-This went into effect in July 2008 and has since been adopted in many other cities and countries.
+This went into effect in July 2008, and has since been adopted in many other cities and countries.
 Bloomberg created bicycle lanes, required chain restaurants to post calorie counts, and pedestrianized much of Times Square.
 In 2011, Bloomberg launched the NYC Young Men's Initiative, a $127 million initiative to support programs and policies designed to address disparities between young Black and Latino men and their peers, and personally donated $30 million to the project.
 In 2010, Bloomberg supported the then-controversial Islamic complex near Ground Zero.

-Under the Bloomberg Administration, the New York City Police Department greatly expanded its stop and frisk program, with a sixfold increase in documented stops.
+Under the Bloomberg Administration, the New York City Police Department greatly expanded its stop and frisk program, with a six-fold increase in documented stops.
 The policy was challenged in U.S. Federal Court, which ruled that the city's implementation of the policy violated citizens' rights under the Fourth Amendment of the Constitution and encouraged racial profiling.
 Bloomberg's administration appealed the ruling; however, his successor, Mayor Bill de Blasio, dropped the appeal and allowed the ruling to take effect.
 After the September 11 attacks, with assistance from the Central Intelligence Agency, Bloomberg's administration oversaw a controversial program that surveilled Muslim communities on the basis of their religion, ethnicity, and language.
 The program was discontinued in 2014.